krptn/krypton/README-DATABASES.md

 # Custom Databases

-***Warning***: While all data that is saved to these databases is encrypted where necessary, please make sure that user accounts, user privileges, backup, etc. are properly configured in the database.
+***⚠ Warning***: While all data that is saved to these databases is encrypted where necessary, please make sure that user accounts, user privileges, backup, etc. are properly configured in the database.
 Just because the data is encrypted, an unauthorized user can still delete it.

 Internally, these strings are passed to [SQLAlchemy](https://www.sqlalchemy.org/) to create an [engine](https://docs.sqlalchemy.org/en/14/core/engines.html).
 To add extra connection parameters, please refer to SQLAlchemy's and/or your chosen database's SQL Driver documentation.